Generic name: cefotetan [ SEF-oh-TEE-tan ]

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Drinking alcohol within 72 hours after using cefotetan can cause unpleasant side effects such as headache, sweating, fast heart rate, and flushing (warmth, redness, or tingly feeling).
+Drinking alcohol within 72 hours after using Cefotan can cause unpleasant side effects such as headache, sweating, fast heart rate, and flushing (warmth, redness, or tingly feeling).

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Tell your doctor about all other medications you use, especially another injected antibiotic, such as:
+Tell your doctor about all your other medicines, especially another injected antibiotic.